-In the $QUIS{SEM}$ three kinds of judgment tasks are used: (1) felicity judgment tasks, (2) truth-value judgment tasks and (3) grammaticallity judgment tasks.
+In $QUIS{SEM}$ , three kinds of judgment tasks are used: (1) felicity judgment tasks, (2) truth-value judgment tasks, and (3) grammaticality judgment tasks.

-In the case of (1), an informant is asked to judge whether the given sentence is felicitous in the given context.
+In the case of (1), the informant is asked to judge whether the given sentence is felicitous in the given context.
 In the case of (2), the informant should answer the question about whether a given sentence is true in the given context.
-Finally, in the case (3) the fieldworker asks whether the sentence is grammatically correct.
-Let us consider the following example: There is one context description (1-a) and three answers to the given question:
+Finally, in the case (3), the fieldworker asks whether the sentence is grammatically correct.
+For example, consider example (1): There is one contextual description (1-a), and three answers to the given question (1-b)-(1-d).